open-sauced/docs/docs/features/connections.md

 ---
 id: connections
-title: 'Grow Your Network with Our Connections Feature!'
+title: "Grow Your Network with Our Connections Feature!"
-sidebar_label: Connections
+sidebar_label: "Connections"
 keywords:
-  - connections
+  - "connections"
 ---

 ## What are Connections?